rsmenon/pygments-mathematica/README.md

 ## Usage

-### Server-side highlighting in Jekyll, Octopress and other static websites
+### Server-side syntax highlighting in Jekyll, Octopress and other static websites

 To highlight _Mathematica_ code using this lexer, enclose the code between these liquid tags: